 In April, I highlighted the 5th anniversary of my contribution to this blog.
-An important milestone in my career that I wanted to mention because it shows me once again that blogs prove to be a key influential marketing tool.
-This key that allowed me to open many doors of digital marketing, and develop a more peripheral and global (360 degrees) view of the evolution of influencer marketing and its impact on social media.
+An important milestone in my career that I wanted to mention because it shows me once again that blogs prove to be a key influencer marketing tool.
+This key that allowed me to open many doors of digital and social media marketing, and develop a more peripheral and global (360 degrees) view of the evolution of influencer marketing and its impact on social media.
 To get to know all these experts and to exchange ideas with them.
 I had the opportunity to observe the evolution of the Web and social media from the inside, and to see that the most significant changes have occurred in relationships between the brand and the customer.

 The Impact of Connected Consumers